 - 1. Turn ON the gun high voltage - 2.
 Set up Viewer Limited Mode. - 3.
 Load the nominal optics file and look for beam on viewers (viewer limited mode, very low duty factor), working from the gun to the dump, using steering magnets as necessary.
 Adjust solenoid fields to obtain the desired beam size along the beamline. - 4.
 Turn on the BLMs, take beam to Tune Mode, 8uA - 5.
 Steer the beam to deliberately cause beam loss and ensure that the BLMs detect the beam loss and shut off the beam. - a.
-If BLMs do not respond as expected, terminate beam operations and diagnose the BLMs with a radioactive source. - 6.
+If BLMs do not respond as expected, increase the BLM voltage until they are sensitive to the intended beamloss. - 6.
 Once the BLMs are responding as expected, establish beam to the Faraday cup. - 7.
-Verify that the Beam Position Monitors are reading back - 8.
-Establish buncher and chopper settings using Harps and viewers, until the Tune beam looks 'good' in the spectrometer line - 9.
+Verify that the Beam Position Monitors are reading back celerator Facility

+- 8. Establish buncher and chopper settings using Harps and viewers, until the Tune beam looks 'good' in the spectrometer line - 9.
 Set CW beam current to 100 nA and ensure that the beam transports cleanly to the Faraday cup. - 10.
 Turn beam on in tune mode and ensure clean transportation to Faraday cup. - 11.
-Go to 100 nA CW mode - 12.
-Increase the current in steps to the desired permissible beam current - 13.
+Go to 100 nA CW mode

+- 12. Increase the current in steps to the desired permissible beam current - 13.
 Save the keV beamline settings